iPan7/EmployeeTracker/README.md

 # Employee Tracker

-Built with Node.js and MySQL
+Built with Node.js and Inquirer

 URL of the GitHub repository: https://github.com/iPan7/EmployeeTrackerHW